marcellodibello/law-source/content/post/algorithms-criminal-justice.md

 Northpointe (now [Equivant](https://www.equivant.com/)), the company that designed COMPAS, [responded](https://www.equivant.com/response-to-propublica-demonstrating-accuracy-equity-and-predictive-parity/) that comparing false positives and false negatives across racial groups was irrelevant.
 What mattered were the predictions, and COMPASS made equally accurate predictions across racial groups.
 Among the individuals labeled high risk, the same proportion did not reoffend for both racial groups.
 Further, among the individuals labeled low risk, the same proportion did reoffend for both racial groups.
 COMPAS was not, Northpointe argued, racially biased.

-## What does algorithmic fairness demand?

-The disagreement between Northpointe and ProPublica raises the question, *what does algorithmic fairness consist in*?
+The disagreement between Northpointe and ProPublica raises the question, what does algorithmic fairness consist in?

+## Definitions of algorithmic fairness

+The computer science literature has identified several possible definitions -- [21 in fact](https://www.youtube.com/watch?v=jIXIuYdnyyk) -- by equalizing  along different dimensions.
+Two conceptions of algorithmic fairness include:

+-  statistical parity, that is, the same proportion of members of different groups are coerced as a result of algorithmic decisions
+-  same threshold fairness, that is, the same risk threshold is applied to different groups

+Statistical parity is sometimes rejected because if two groups have different rates of criminality, an accurate algorithm is expected to reflect this difference, and thus statistial parity will be violated.

+Same threshold fairness is harder to reject.
+It is intuitively unfair to impose coercion on members of one group using a different standard compared to members of another group, say using a minimal score of 6 for blacks and a minimal score of 8 for whites.
+This might not be so obvious if different threhsolds reflect different levels of harm that coercion imposes upon different groups (more on this [below](#huq)).

+Two other popular conceptions of algorithmic fairness emerge from the debate between ProPublica and Northpointe.
 ProPublica singled out the group of actual non-reoffenders (or reoffenders) and then compared the algorithm classification errors for whites and blacks within this group, for example, what percentage of  white non-reoffenders are misclassified as high risk (a false positive) compared to the percentage of black non-reoffenders who are misclassified as high risk (a false positive again).
 Call equality along this dimension *classification fairness* or equality in false positives and false negatives.

 Northpointe, instead, singled out the group of those labeled high risk (or low risk) by COMPAS and then compared the classification errors for whites and blacks within this group, for example, what percentage of white high risk individuals are non-reoffenders compared to the percentage of black high risk individuals who are non-reoffenders.
 Call equality along this dimension *predictive fairness* or equality in prediction errors.

- The computer science literature has identified several possible definitions of fairness -- [21 in fact](https://www.youtube.com/watch?v=jIXIuYdnyyk) -- by equalizing  along different dimensions.
-Two of the most important are:

--  classification fairness, that is, equality in false positive and false negative rates across groups
--  predictive fairness or equal predictive accuracy

-The debate between ProPublica and Northpointe was about which of these two should matter most for fairness.
-The conciliatory stance that both matter must be ruled out.
-It is a [mathematical impossibility](https://arxiv.org/abs/1703.00056) for an algorithm to ensure  equality in false positive and false negative rates together with equality in prediction errors across groups.
+The debate between ProPublica and Northpointe was about whether classification fairness or predictive fairenss should matter most.
+Both are plausible in their own way, but unfortunately there is no room for a conciliatory stance.
+As it turns out, it is a [mathematical impossibility](https://arxiv.org/abs/1703.00056) for an algorithm to ensure  equality in false positive and false negative rates together with equality in prediction errors across groups.
 So long as the prevalence of recidivism or crime differs -- as is the case between whites and blacks -- the two dimensions of equality cannot be  satisfied at the same time.
 We are confronted with an either/or choice.

-Two other conceptions of algorithmic fairness include:

--  same threshold fairness, that is, the same risk threshold is applied to different groups
--  statistical parity, that is, the same proportion of members of different groups are coerced as a result of algorithmic decisions

-Statistical parity is sometimes rejected because if two groups have different rates of criminality, an accurate algorithm is expected to reflect this difference, and thus statistial parity will be violated.
-Same threshold fairness seems hard to reject.
-It seems unfair to impose coercion on members of one group using a different standard compared to members of another group.
-Closer scrutiny (more on this [below](#huq)) suggests this is not so obvious.

 ## Against classification fairness

+Classification fairness is intuitively plausible.
+Take two individuals belonging to different racial groups, neither of whom is going to reoffend.
+They are equal relative to the outcome the algorithm should flag, namely recidivism.
+Why should one be more exposed to coercion than the other?
+Their membership in different groups should not put one at greater disadvantage than the other.

+If one is a reoffender and the other is not, the algorhitm should treat the two differently.
+It should flag one as high risk but not the other.
+But classification fairness only requires that, regardless of group membership, those who are similarly situated -- reoffeders or non-reoffenders -- be exposed to coercion equally.

-Sandra G. Mayson in her 2019 article [Bias In, Bias Out](https://www.yalelawjournal.org/article/bias-in-bias-out) *Yale Law Journal* (128: 2218-2300) argues that equality in false positives and false negatives does not matter for algorithmic fairness.
+Sandra G. Mayson disagrees.
+In her 2019 article [Bias In, Bias Out](https://www.yalelawjournal.org/article/bias-in-bias-out) *Yale Law Journal* (128: 2218-2300), she argues that equality in false positives and false negatives does not matter for algorithmic fairness.

 Her argument begins with two general premises:

 **(P1)** *Fairness requires to treat two similarly situated individuals the same.*